Benchmarking Generic Video Editing

 EE shows the widest spread (1.180–3.376), confirming that over-editing and unintended scene changes remain a major failure mode in current systems like VACE and Luma Ray 2.

-title={VEFX-Bench: Benchmarking Generic Video Editing and Visual Effects},
+title={VEFX-Bench: A Holistic Benchmark for Generic Video Editing and Visual Effects},

 journal={arXiv preprint arXiv:2604.16272},